 Cambridge Peace Commission :: Programs & Services

-- Leading the annual “Summer of Peace” initiative to promote a summer free of youth violence in Cambridge, by bringing together City staff, police, schools, clergy, youth centers, clinicians, academics and community members to identify potential sources of violence in the community, foster collaboration among agencies and share best practices.
+- Continuing the Summer of Peace Initiative to promote a summer free of youth violence by bringing together City staff, schools, clergy, youth centers, police, clinicians, academics and community activists to identify potential problems and sources of violence in the community, foster collaborations among agencies, share information and report on accomplishments.

 Brian Corr, Executive Director

 51 Inman St.